SvenStahlmann/DEEP-PPI/README.md

 `
 poetry install
 `
 in the directory of the repository.
+If this fails on our LINIX machines try `export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring`.

 You can activate the virtual env using `poetry shell`.
 If you want to use GPU acceleration please install [pytorch](https://pytorch.org/get-started/locally/ ) in this enviroment.